Vivswan/AnalogVNN/docs/install.md

   - For using tensorboard to visualize the network, with class {py:class}`analogvnn.utils.TensorboardModelLog.TensorboardModelLog`
 - (optional) torchinfo
-  - For adding summary to tensorboard by useing {py:func}`analogvnn.utils.TensorboardModelLog.TensorboardModelLog.add_summary`
+  - For adding summary to tensorboard by using {py:func}`analogvnn.utils.TensorboardModelLog.TensorboardModelLog.add_summary`
 - (optional) graphviz
   - For saving and rendering forward and backward graphs using {py:func}`analogvnn.graph.AcyclicDirectedGraph.AcyclicDirectedGraph.render`
 - (optional) python-graphviz
-  - For saving and rendering forward and backward graphs {py:func}`analogvnn.graph.AcyclicDirectedGraph.AcyclicDirectedGraph.render`
+  - For saving and rendering forward and backward graphs using {py:func}`analogvnn.graph.AcyclicDirectedGraph.AcyclicDirectedGraph.render`

 <br>